Frequently Asked Questions

 How is this different from hiring a firm?

-Property tax firms represent you at hearings and charge 30-50% of your first-year savings.
+Property tax firms represent you at hearings and typically charge 25-40% of your first-year savings (some firms charge up to 50%).
 We compile comparable property data and pre-fill your protest forms for a flat $50.
 You file the protest yourself, present your own data at the hearing, and keep every dollar of any reduction.
 We use the same public county appraisal records.
 Firms offer hearing representation, which is a different service — if that matters to you, a firm may be the right choice.

 When should I hire a firm instead?